 Describe your business in one sentence.

 We make a range of children's toiletries that are 98% natural and designed to help children wash themselves.

 How did you come up with your idea and turn it into an actual business?

-I was washing my children in the bath (aged five and seven at the time) and thinking why am I still using a product wh a picture of a baby on the front and why am I still washing them myself when they should be doing it themselves?
+I was washing my children (aged five and seven at the time) in the bath and thinking, "Why am I still using a product with a picture of a baby on the front and why am I still washing them myself when they should be doing it themselves?"

 My business partner Karen and I researched the market and thought there was a gap.
 We found a manufacturer, pulled in some favours from a design agency that we knew and started taking the range to retailers.

 What start-up challenges have you faced and how have you overcome them?